 This certifies that, has completed al

-requirements for the Horse Academy Level 4.
-This includes 1
+requirements for the Horse Academy Level 4 1.
+This includes

-but is not limited to; lessons, activities, skills, and received
+but is not limited to; lessons, activities, skills s, and received a

-score of on the Level 4 Completion Exam.
+score of on the Level 4 Completion E exam.

 These accomplishments are verified by:

 Date

 4-H Certified Volunteer Leader

 Date

-County 4-H Agent
+County 4-H Agent ouro

+Journal of the second of the s

+4